St Oswald's Church, Askrigg: Bells

 The bells were recast in 1897 by John Warner & Sons with the tenor weighing 10cwt, 1qtr and 25lb.
 Three original bells, said to date from c.
 1657 were recast, and three new ones were obtained.
 The bells were rededicated on 11 November 1897 by John Pulleine, Bishop of Richmond.
 The bells were rehung in a new frame by Eayre and Smith in 1992.

+Clock

+The first clock was installed in the tower in 1749.
+This was replaced in 1854.
+The current clock built by Potts of Leeds was dedicated on 30 October 1902 as the Coronation Clock.

 Organ

 The church has two manual pipe organ dating from 1869 by Forster and Andrews.
 A specification of the organ can be found on the National Pipe Organ Register.